KentuckyDepartmentForPublicHealth/atlas/README.md

 - gene_annotations: Gene annotation data with ENTREZID and SYMBOL
 - go_to_genes_list: Mapping of GO terms to genes

-Ensure these files are placed in the dat/ directory.
+Ensure [these files](https://github.com/KentuckyDepartmentForPublicHealth/atlas-data) are placed in the dat/ directory.
+Following, run the ETL/ Rmd scripts to clean the raw data and generate annotations.

 ## Contributing